potassco/clingo-explaid/examples/graph_coloring/README.md

-# Example : Graph coloring
+# Example : Graph Coloring

 + This example encodes the classic graph coloring problem together with an unsatisfiable instance
 + Here for the sake of illustration some of the graph nodes are already assigned a color from the start, which is where the conflict occurs